davisonio/craig-server_game/README.md

 * [Forum topic](https://forum.minetest.net/viewtopic.php?f=10&t=7010)

 ## Installation & Usage
-This game can be configured and used for any Minetest server.
-Currently, instructions are only provided for Linux operating systems.
+This game can be configured for use on any Linux Minetest server.
-##### 1. Run the Installation Script
-Coming soon

 ## List of mods